-We are a fee-for service center with a Irys automated imaging system from BioNano Genomics.
-We generate physical maps of your genomes.
-To learn more about how the maps are generated visit the BioNano Genomics website.
+Our fee-for service center provides Irys automated imaging (BioNano Genomics) to produce next generation maps of your favorite genome.
+To learn more about how this technology works, visit the BioNano Genomics website.

-We can start with tissue samples, or high molecular weight DNA in plugs of low melt agarose.
-We are working on a fee schedule that separates each step.
+We can start with tissue samples (simple, homogenous tissue works best eg., amphibian red blood cells, mammalian white blood cells, cell lines) or high molecular weight DNA in plugs of low melt agarose.
+The following fee schedule details charges for each step in the process.

 Request an estimate: